-Method Description set Top Level Language (language) Declares language for the top-level entity (or module) of the black box. language should be 'VHDL' or 'Verilog'. setEntityName(name) Sets name of the entity or module. addSimulinkInport(pname) Adds an input port to the black box. pname tells the name the port should have. addSimulinkOutport(pname) Adds an output port to the black box. pname tells the name the port should have. setSimulinkPorts(in,out) Adds input and output ports to the black box. in (respectively, out) is a cell array whose element tell the names to use for the input (resp., output) ports. addInoutport(pname) Adds a bi-directional port to the black box. pname specifies the name the port should have.
-Bi- directional ports can only be added during the 'config_netlist_interface' phase of configuration. tagAsCombinational() Indicate that the block has a combinational path (i.e., direct feedthrough) from an input port to an output port. addClkCEPair(clkPname, cePname, rate) Defines a clock/clock enable port pair for the block. clkPname and cePname tell the names for the clock and clock enable ports respectively. rate, a double, tells the rate at which the port pair runs.
-The rate must be a positive integer.
-Note the clock (respectively, clock enable) name must contain the substring clk (resp., ce).
-The names must be parallel in the sense that the clock enable name is obtained from the clock name by replacing clk with ce. port(name) Returns the SysgenPortDescriptor that matches the specified name. inport(indx) Returns the SysgenPortDescriptor that describes a given input port. indx tells the index of the port to look for, and should be between 1 and numInputPorts. outport(indx) Returns the SysgenPortDescriptor that describes a given output port. indx tells the index of the port to look for, and should be between 1 and numOutputPorts.
+Method Description setTopLevelLanguage(language) Declares language for the top-level entity (or module) of the black box.
+The language should be VHDL or Verilog . setEntityName(name) Sets name of the entity or module. addSimulinkInport(pname) Adds an input port to the black box. pname defines the name the port should have. addSimulinkOutport(pname) Adds an output port to the black box. pname defines the name the port should have. setSimulinkPorts(in,out) Adds input and output ports to the black box. in (respectively, out) is a cell array whose element tell the names to use for the input (resp., output) ports. addInoutport(pname) Adds a bidirectional port to the black box. pname defines the name the port should have.
+Bidirectional ports can only be added during the config_netlist_interface phase of configuration. tagAsCombinational() Indicate that the block has a combinational path (i.e., direct feedthrough) from an input port to an output port.